 You can use any tomato for making a sauce, but starting with paste tomatoes means less time reducing them down on the stove.
-Paste tomatoes have a denser, drier flesh and few seeds, making them meaty, thick and ready to turn into a rich sauce.
+Paste tomatoes have a denser, drier flesh and fewer seeds, making them meaty, thick, and ready to turn into a rich sauce.

 The texture is only half the battle, though.
 You also want flavor.
 Some paste tomatoes, unfortunately, can be bland.
 Others are flavorful enough to do double duty as fresh eating tomatoes.